osm2pgsql-dev/osm2pgsql-website/_manual/04-geometries.md

 pgsql output, the projection can be chosen with command line options.
 When using the flex output, the projections are specified in the Lua style file.
 The default is always "Web Mercator".

+*Version >= 1.7.0*{:.version} When using the flex output, osm2pgsql will usually magically transform any geometry you are writing into a database table into the projection you defined your tables with.
+But you can use the `transform()` function on the geometry to force a certain transformation.
+This is useful, for instance, if you want to calculate the area of a polygon in a specific projection.
+See the [Flex Output chapter](#the-flex-output) for details.

 <table class="proj"><tr><td>
 <img alt="" src="{% link img/plate-carree.jpg %}" title="Equirectangular projection.
 Image source: Wikipedia (https://en.wikipedia.org/wiki/File:Equirectangular_projection_SW.jpg)"/>